Khetam-He/FEND-react-saudi-mosque-map/README.md

     - npm start
 3- the project will run otomatically .
-Notice that you must have node.js installed in your device
+Notice that you must have node.js installed in your device 4-To run the application in production mode use :
+    - npm build

 ## useful links